Neogov: History

 The company was founded on January 6, 2000 by Ward Komers and Damir Davidovic, and is headquartered in El Segundo, California.

 In October 2016, Neogov received an investment from private equity firm Warburg Pincus, which was the company's first major outside funding.
 This investment supported the company’s expansion and product development efforts.
 The company was included on the Inc. 5000 list of the fastest growing private companies in the United States several times between 2009 and 2019.
 Following the Warburg Pincus deal, Neogov began to grow through strategic acquisitions.

 In 2017, the company made its first acquisition by purchasing FirstNet Learning, a Denver-based online workforce training company.
 In 2018, Neogov acquired High Line Corporation, an Ontario, Canada-based provider of HR, payroll, and benefits software.
 At the time, Neogov had over 6,000 public-sector and education clients after this acquisition.
 In December 2020, Neogov announced a planned merger with PowerDMS, a cloud-based policy compliance and law enforcement accreditation software company.
 The merger was completed in early 2021.

 In 2021, Neogov received an investment from The Carlyle Group and Warburg Pincus.
 The terms were not publicly disclosed, but the investment reportedly valued Neogov at over $1 billion, making it a unicorn.
 Neogov subsequently undertook a series of acquisitions in the public safety tech sector.
 In January 2022, the company acquired three law enforcement technology firms, including employee scheduling software PlanIt Schedule, field training management software Agency360, and CueHit which provides citizen feedback and engagement tools for police departments.
 In June 2023, it acquired Discover eGov, an HR software company based in New York that provided software to civil service and local government.

 It has frequently been included in the GovTech 100 list of public sector technology companies.

 As of 2022, the company served over 13,000 agencies in the public sector.
 In September 2024, the company launched Vetted, which is used in the background investigation process in the hiring of law enforcement by government agencies.

-In July 2025, private equity firms EQT AB and CPP Investments agreed to buy Neogov from Warburg Pincus and Carlyle Group for approximately $3 billion.
+In July 2025, private equity firms EQT AB and the Canada Pension Plan Investment Board (CPP Investments) agreed to buy Neogov from Warburg Pincus and Carlyle Group for approximately $3 billion.
+In September 2025, the acquisition received approval from the European Commission under the EU Merger Regulation.

+In March 2026, the company acquired PowerDetails, a software platform used by public safety agencies to manage off-duty law enforcement scheduling and special event assignments.
+In April 2026, Neogov acquired Miller Mendel Inc., a provider of background investigation software used by law enforcement agencies.